spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 Please install the software (including the additional language data) according to the instructions provided by FreeLing.
 Note that you will need to uncompress the source and language files in the same folder before compiling.
-You will also need to install the [sparv-freeling plugin](https://github.com/spraakbanken/sparv-freeling).
-Please follow the installation instructions for the sparv-freeling module on [GitHub](https://github.com/spraakbanken/sparv-freeling) in order to set up the plugin correctly.
+You will also need to install the [sparv-sbx-freeling plugin](https://github.com/spraakbanken/sparv-sbx-freeling).
+Please follow the installation instructions for the sparv-sbx-freeling module on [GitHub](https://github.com/spraakbanken/sparv-sbx-freeling) in order to set up the plugin correctly.

 <!-- #### fast_align